Growing a healthy baby starts before pregnancy, as some vitamins (like folic acid) are crucial right at the time of conception†

 What about taking prenatal vitamins when not pregnant?
 Generally, it’s a good idea for women of reproductive age to regularly take a prenatal multivitamin.2

 If you’re wondering when to start taking prenatal vitamins, it’s best to begin even before conception to ensure your body is adequately nourished and prepared for pregnancy.
 Because nutrient demands increase once pregnancy begins, a prenatal multivitamin helps fill in any nutritional gaps to help support the needs of mom and her growing baby.
-Breastfeeding moms will need extra nutritional support as well, which makes postnatal vitamins a great option.
+Breastfeeding moms will need extra nutritional support as well, which makes a postnatal multivitamin a great option.
+Consult with your healthcare provider to see if taking a postnatal multivitamin, DHA prenatal supplement or a prenatal multivitamin is right for you.

 Continue to check back on the Nature Made blog for the latest science-backed articles to help you take ownership of your health.